Sarkovos/Bank-Notes/bank/Real-Time Rendering/Chapter 3.md

 - A warp/wavefront is scheduled for execution by some number GPU cores, anywhere from 8 to 64, using SIMD-processing.
 - Each thread is mapped to a *SIMD Lane*

+-  Example: Say we have two thousand threads to be executed.
+	- Warps on NVIDIA GPUs contain 32 threads
+	- This yields 2000/32 = 62.5 warps, which is 63 warps with one being half empty
+	- The shader program is executed in lock-step on all 32 processors
+	- When a memory fetch is encountered, all threads encounter it at the same time, because the same instruction is executed for all
+	- The fetch signals that this warp of threads will stall, all waiting for their (different) results
+	- Instead of stalling, the warp is swapped out for a different warp of 32 threads, which is then executed by the 32 cores
+	- This swapping is just as fast as with the single processor system, since no data within each thread is touched when a warp is swapped
+	- Each thread has its own registers, and each warp keeps track of which instruction it is executing
+	- Swapping in a new warp is just a matter of pointing the set of cores at a different set of threads to execute, no other overhead.
+- In this example, the latency of a memory fetch for a texture can cause a warp to swap out.
+In practice, they can swap out for shorter delays since the cost of swapping is so low.
+- This technique of warp swapping is the major latency-hiding mechanism used by all GPUs.

+- The shader program's structure is an imporant characteristic that influences efficiency.
+A major factor is the amount of register use for each thread.
+- In our example, we assume that two thousand threads can all be resident on the GPU at one time.
+The more registers needed by the shader program associated with each thread, the fewer threads, and thus the fewer warps, can be resident in the GPU
+- A shortage of warps can mean that a stall cannot be mitigated by swapping.
+- Warps that are resident are said to be "in flight", and this number is called the *occupancy*
+- High occupancy means that there are many warps available for processing, so that idle processors are less likely.
+Low occupancy leads to poor performance
+- Frequency of memory fetches also affects how much latency hiding is needed.